 Delivery Risk Explanation Proposed Action Fina ancial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
 If sales tax revenue continues to be lower than projections, this will further challenge delivery.
 Sales tax revenue has been impacted by the recession and changes in consumer spending habits.
-The 2018 lower forecast results in greater reliance on external funding to deliver the entire Freeway Program as listed.
-OCTA will continue to actively pursue available state and federal revenue, and work with the California Department of Transportation (Caltrans) to identify lower cost freeway alternative options for approval.
 2 Senate Bill 1 (SB 1) gas tax repeal (Prop 6) on November 6, 2018 ballot.
-While M2 does not rely on gas tax funding, if Prop 6 passes and SB 1 is repealed, there is a likelihood that current state funding commitments in the State Transportation Improvement Program (STIP) for M2 projects would be impacted and could delay M2 freeway delivery schedules. included a sensitivity run with lower external 3 Inability to scale the Freeway Program to available revenue and still deliver the promise.
-The freeway program includes set project scopes leaving very little flexibility in what is delivered. - 4 Delay in receipt of OC Streetcar Full Funding Grant Agreement (FFGA) from the Federal Transit Administration (FTA), could impact the overall delivery schedule.
+While M2 does not rely on gas tax funding, if Prop 6 passes and SB 1 is repealed, there is a likelihood that current state funding commitments in the State Transportation Improvement Program (STIP) for M2 projects would be impacted and could delay M2 freeway delivery schedules. included a sensitivity run with lower external revenue to test the adopted version.
+With assumptions on programming impacts of a repeal, the cash flow remains financially 3 Inability to scale the Freeway Program to available revenue and still deliver the promise.
+The freeway program includes set project scopes leaving very little flexibility in what is delivered.
+OCTA will work closely with Caltrans to value engineering strategies on freeway projects.
+4 Delay in receipt of OC Streetcar Full Funding Grant Agreement (FFGA) from the Federal Transit Administration (FTA), could impact the overall delivery schedule.
 While the FTA and the Orange County Congressional delegation continue to show strong support for the project, authorization for the New Starts FFGA remains outstanding.
+Continue to communicate the merits of the OC Streetcar and need for swift action on receipt of the FFGA to FTA, Congress, and the Administration.
+Move cautiously to protect the delivery schedule while at the same time minimizing financial risk.